How ConsumerAffairs uses cookies

 Bottom line

 You can find a warranty document for each product on the Carrier website.
-Just keep in mind that the company recommends registering your product within 90 days to get full warranty coverage.
+Keep in mind that the company recommends registering your product within 90 days to get enhanced warranty coverage.

 You can also look into a home warranty if you need more coverage; just know that these come with service fees, which can add up over time.